A step-by-step guide to hotel market segmentation in 2026

 Hotel market segments may vary based on your property type, but there are five main categories.

-Transient travelers are FITs or business travelers who typically book last minute directly through the hotel, travel agent, or an OTA.
+Transient travelers are FITs or business travelers who typically book last minute directly through the hotel, travel agent or an OTA.
 They may be walk-in guests, same-day bookings or guests who book a few days in advance.
-Find out the advantages of transient business.

 common hotel market segments